OdenigboGodfrey/currency_trade/README.md

 # currency_trade
-# a fintech based project where users can trade currencies
+A fintech based project where users can trade currencies